anoopsarkar/nlp-class/project.md

 * Work.
 Work done in the project.
 Results obtained.
 50 marks (see the section on _Grading of the Final Project Work_ for grading details)
 * Docs.
 Documentation of the work done in the notebook.
 25 marks (see the section on _Project Write-up_ for grading details)
-* Poster.
-Performance at the poster session and poster quality.
-25 marks (see the section on _Poster grading_ for grading details)